Fabrice Amedeo

 Fabrice Amedeo is a French sailor born on 24 February 1978 in Château-Gontier in the Mayenne region.
 He is an offshore professional sailor having competed in the Vendée Globe, finishing 11th in 2016.
-He also competed in 2020 edition where he retired due to various technical problem with the onboard electronics.
-He is also a well-known political journalist for Le Figaro.
+He also competed in the 2020 edition when he had to retire due to various technical problems with his onboard electronics.
+Amedeo is also a well-known political journalist for Le Figaro.